-- the risks that either the poor execution of the business plan or an inappropriate business plan in itself results in a strategy that fails to adequately reflect the trading environment, resulting in an inability to optimise performance, including reputational risk; - the risks of the failure to maintain adequate capital, accessing capital at an inflated cost or the inability to access capital.
-This includes unanticipated changes in vendor, regulatory and/or rating agency models that could result in an increase in capital requirements or a change in the type of capital required; and - the risks of succession planning, staff retention and key man risks.
+- the risks that either the poor execution of the business plan or an inappropriate business plan in itself results in a strategy that fails to adequately reflect the trading environment, resulting in an inability to optimise performance, including reputational risk; - the risks of failing to maintain adequate capital, accessing capital at an inflated cost or the inability to access capital.
+This includes unanticipated changes in vendor, regulatory and/or rating agency models that could result in an increase in capital requirements or a change in the type of capital required; - the risks of inadequate succession planning, lack of staff retention and key man risks; and - risks of organisational stretch as the Group grows in terms of volume of business written and number of employees as well as from transformation programmes to ensure the company has appropriate systems of infrastructure and data in place to support the business.